 The Fire Department reserves the right to decline any and all bids or estimates if deemed to be for the public interest.
-No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporation.
+No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the and all bids or estimates if deemed to be for the public interest.
+No bid or estimate will be accepted from, or contract warded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporation.

 Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person be so interested, it shall distinctly state that fact; that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion or fraud; and that no member of the Common Council, head of a department, chief of a bureau, deputy thereof or clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
 The bid or estimate must be verified by the oath, in writing, of the party or parties making the estimate, that the several matters stated therein are in all respects true.
 Where more than one person is interested, it is requisite that the verification be made and subscribed by all the parties interested.

-Each bid or estimate shall be accompanied by the consent, in writing, of two householders or fresholders of the City of New York, with their vespective places of the City of New York, with their vespective places of the City of New York, with the co
+Each bid or estimate shall be accompanied by the consent, in writing, of two householders or fresholders of business or residence, to the effect that if the contract be awarded to the person making the estimate, they will, on its being so awarded, become bound as sureties for its faithful performance in the sum of thirty-five thousand (35,000) dollars; and that if he shall omit or refuse to execute the same, they will pay to the Corporation any difference between the sum to which he would be entitled on its completion and that which the Corporation any difference between the sum to which he would be entitled on its completion and that which the Corporation any difference between the sum to which he would be entitled on its complet

-ANTHONY EICKHOFF, S. HOWLAND ROBBINS, Commissioners.
+ANTHONY EICKHOFF, S. HOWLAND ROBBINS, Commission

-DEPARTMENT OF DOCKS.
+DEPARTMENT OF DOCKS